jesseeproductions/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==
+= 2.0.3 May 21st, 2015 =
 * Fixed Coupon Inserter so categories show in dropdown
-* Added default value to status variable to remove undefined notices
+* Fixed status variable undefined notices
-* Removed the_content filter from terms and manually run each function now to remove conflicts with other plugins
+* Removed the_content filter from terms and manually run each function to remove conflicts with other plugins such as JetPack

 = 2.0.2 April 9th, 2015 =
 * Fixed tabs on reload of options or editor it returns you to the same tab